pmknyc/science_daily/README.md

 The top science headlines are updated throughout the day!

-The application pulls the most current list of headlines so you stay up-to-date on science news!
+Each time you run the application, it pulls the most current list of headlines so you can stay up-to-date on science news!

 Data are sourced from ScienceDaily.com, which posts news based on primary source journal articles or press releases from the scientists and institutions who conducted the research.